How to Protect Your House from a Hurricane

 Nothing you can do will mitigate the strength of a hurricane, but there is plenty you can do before it hits to get ready.
-This hurricane preparednes survival guide walks you through the main ways to prepare for the storm and links out to even more information.
+This hurricane preparedness survival guide walks you through how to protect your house from a hurricane and links out to even more information.

 It's important to be aware of your surroundings.
 Are you in an evacuation zone?
 Do you have an evacuation plan?
 Do you live in a flood plane?